Star Wars, Magic and Spirituality

 Magic is all about the exercise of power, about using spiritual forces to achieve your aims and desires.
 People who engage in magic these days tend to distinguish clearly between 'white magic' and 'black magic' - which is presumably where Lucas derived his light and dark sides of the 'Force'.
 Modern practices of magic tend to claim an ancient lineage, but almost all the traditions we know today arose in the last two or three generations and, as far as I can tell, this distinction is not much older.

-The distinction between 'white magic' and 'black magic' is described in various ways in different places: some people claim that the nature of the power being used is different, but people mostly talk about the motives of the practitioner (do they intend to do good or evil?) and the effect being sought (are they seeking to heal or make sick?).
+The distinction between 'white magic' and 'black magic' is described in various ways in different places: some people claim that the nature of the power being used is different, but the distinction is mainly understood in terms of the motives of the practitioner (whether they intend to do good or evil) and the effect being sought (whether they are seeking to heal or make sick).
 But, either way, the practitioner is in charge, deciding what they want to achieve.
 And power is power: no matter what the motivation of the person exercising it, it tends to corrupt.

 If we think about the Force as way to approach magic from within a science-fiction framework, then it is easy to see the Yin-Yang nature of the Force: you can seek to use the Force for good, but even this well-intentioned use of spiritual power has a tendency to corrupt.
 The good guys have to struggle against the Dark Side.